Not all firewood stacking methods get the same results. Do you know how to stack firewood so it seasons, or dries, a whole lot faster?

-If all the firewood is stacked in one direction, it’s hard for the air to get through, and you’ll want fresh-cut firewood to season at least six to nine months, maybe longer if it’s really green — really wet.
+Well, if all the firewood is stacked in one direction, it’s hard for the air to get through, and you’ll want fresh-cut firewood to season at least six to nine months.
+Maybe longer if the wood is really green — that is, really wet.